Olah-Barbershop/website/.github/ISSUE_TEMPLATE/bug_report.md

 As in, "Non-responsive element" or "Build fails", "404 error" etc.

 **Describe the bug**
-If u can't describe it, then leave.
+If you can't describe it, then leave.

 **How to reproduce it**
 If it happened during a certain action, how exactly?

 **Expected behavior**
-Describe what did expected to happen.
+Describe what you expected to happen.

 **Actual behavior**
 Describe what actually happened.